GroningenDH/Cultural-Analytics-Open-Science-Guide/code/vcs-git-branches.md

 ![Caption: An illustration of branching in Git](../images/sub-branch.png)

-    You can create a branch and switch to it using:
+- You can create a branch and switch to it using:

-git checkout -b name_of_your_new_branch
+    `git checkout -b name_of_your_new_branch`

-    To change between branches, use the following command:
+- To change between branches, use the following command:

-git checkout name_of_the_branch
+    `git checkout name_of_the_branch`

-    You must commit any work you have in progress before you can to switch to another branch.
+**Tip**: You must commit any work you have in progress before you can to switch to another branch.

-    You can see all branches of your project using:
+- You can see all branches of your project using:

-git branch
+    `git branch`

 This gives the output as a list with an asterisk next to the branch you are on.
 You can also use `git status` if you have forgotten which branch you are on.

 When we are done and we don't need the new branch anymore, we can delete it.
 The goal end is to integrate all the changes into the `main` branch.
 Once this has been done then the branch has served its purpose and can be deleted.

-    The command to do that is the following:
+- The command to delete the branch is the following:

-git branch -d new_branch_name
+    `git branch -d new_branch_name`

-    If the branches have never been merged to the `main` branch, we will need to write a different command:
+- If the branches have never been merged to the `main` branch, we will need to write a different command:

-git branch -D new_branch_name \`\`\`
+   `git branch -D new_branch_name`

 ## Summary